-Thranduil cuffed the offending hand off his shoulder and knocked Alkarinwë back with a single crashing blow to his nose.
+Thranduil cuffed the offending hand away and knocked Alkarinwë back with a single crashing blow to his nose.

 Immediate bedlam ensued.

 Silver pricks of starlight began to appear in the sky, veiled behind gentle wisps of cloud.
-The sunset was fading, throwing her last rays of gold over the rooftops and streets, illuminating the bluffs and foothills that framed the harbor.
+The sunset was fading, throwing her last rays of gold over the bluffs and foothills that framed the harbor.
 It was merely another peaceful evening, soon to be succeeded by a new day.
-A gull gliding on the rising air to the nest would have seen nothing amiss, but would perhaps have briefly noted two figures walking toward the outskirts of the city, each with a pack slung over his shoulder.
+A gull gliding on the rising air to her nest would have seen nothing amiss, but would perhaps have briefly noted two figures walking toward the outskirts of the city, each with a pack slung over his shoulder.
 But there would have been nothing remarkable about the two of them from her vantage point.

 A closer look would have revealed another story.

 “That might have been an overly-spectacular rite of passage,” he offered in humorous apology to his companion.
-“But in the end it may prove to be an accurate representation of life with our family.”
+“But it may prove to be an accurate representation of life with our family.”